 I. GETTING STARTED

 The APA California Chapter Conference is held every year in the fall, in the months of September, October, or November.
-The Conference has shifted its preferred start day from Sunday to Saturday - with a Student Conference Day including sessions geared toward students, the CPF Student Awards luncheon and the Diversity Summit during the day and an opening reception in the evening and ends on Tuesday mid-day.
+A Saturday start date is preferred for the Conference, but Sunday is acceptable if site availability or cost factors favor a Sunday start day.
+The first day includes a Student Conference Day including sessions geared toward students, the CPF Student Awards luncheon and the Diversity Summit and typically an opening reception in the evening.
+If the conference starts on Saturday, it ends on Tuesday mid-day; if the conference starts on Sunday, it ends on Wednesday mid-day.
 The Chapter conference rotates among Sections with the Sections serving as the “hosts.”
-However, it important that the host Section keeps in mind that they are partners with the Chapter and that the conference is for the benefit of APA California, local Sections, and APA members as a whole.
+The host Section partners with the Chapter to produce a conference that benefit APA California, local Sections, and all APA members.
 See below for a diagram of the interrelationships among the parties responsible for a successful conference.

-While the conference is collaboration and joint team effort between the host Section and Chapter, the Chapter is ultimately responsible for the conference's success in a variety of ways: the Chapter is responsible to APA National to provide a conference that contains sessions of interest to all segments of our membership and provides “creditworthy” learning experiences.
+While the conference is collaboration and joint team effort between the host Section and Chapter, the Chapter is ultimately responsible for the conference's success in a variety of ways: The Chapter is responsible to APA National to provide a conference that contains sessions of interest to all segments of our membership and provides “creditworthy” learning experiences.
 The Chapter is also responsible to the other Sections of APA California from a (public-relations or relationship perspective) as well as financially.
-Many sponsors and other organizations that participate in our conference do so from year to year.
-The Chapter must ensure that good relationships are maintained with others to enable those relationships to carry on.
-Also, revenue from one Section’s conference provides sometimes-significant financial support to other Sections that next year.
-If profit is down or expenses misestimated, it affects not only the host Section and the Chapter, but all other Sections who are depending on annual revenue to assist their operations for the next year.
+Many sponsors and other organizations participate in our conferences each year.
+The Chapter must ensure that good relationships are maintained with these sponsors and organizations.
+Additionally, revenue from one Section’s conference provides essential financial support to other Sections.
+If the conference profit goal is not met, it affects not only the host Section and the Chapter, but all other Sections who are depending on annual revenue to assist their operations for the next year.

-That said, an energetic, enthusiastic and proactive Conference Host Committee (CHC) is the key to a successful conference.
-Work on selecting thought-provoking and instructional programs and mobile workshops, perfecting the venue, and creating an atmosphere where planners from all over California can come and network and socialize are things that the CHC will strive to achieve.
-The host Section deservedly will be recognized publicly for the success of the conference and its contribution to the California Chapter’s continued production of quality conferences.
+An energetic, enthusiastic and proactive Conference Host Committee (CHC) is the key to a successful conference.
+The CHC should strive to select thought-provoking and instructional programs and mobile workshops, provide a comfortable venue to accommodate the projected attendance, and create an atmosphere where planners from all over California can gather to network and socialize.
+The host Section deservedly will be recognized for its continuing contribution to organize quality conferences for the California Chapter.

 The critical first steps include the review of the Conference Goals below, the formation of a Site Selection Committee and Conference Host Committee (CHC).